Skip to main content

 Practice

-Font size can be controlled with several units, the most commonly used being px, em, rem, and vw.
+Font size can be adjusted with various units, the most common being px, em, rem, and vw.

 px (Pixels)

-Pixels are the basic unit of measure on the screen, representing the small dots that make up the display.
+Pixels are the basic unit displayed on the screen, representing the small dots that make up the display.

 p {